EleutherAI/gpt-neox/README.md

 ## Eleuther Cluster

 We run our experiments on a Kubernetes cluster generously provided by [CoreWeave](https://coreweave.com/).
-The `/kubernetes/` directory contains code designed to facilitate work on our server.
-If you are an EleutherAI member, see the [corresponding read-me](kubernetes) for information about how to use our cluster.

 ## Licensing

 This repository hosts code that is part of EleutherAI's GPT-NeoX project.
-Copyright (c) 2021, EleutherAI contributors (in alphabetical order): Stella Biderman, Sid Black, Eric Hallahan, Josh Levy-Kramer, Michael Pieler, Shivanshu Purohit.
+Copyright (c) 2021, EleutherAI contributors (in alphabetical order): Stella Biderman, Sid Black, Preetham Gali, Eric Hallahan, Josh Levy-Kramer, Connor Leahy, Michael Pieler, Shivanshu Purohit.
 Licensed under the Apache License:

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.